wikimedia/search-extra/docs/source_regex.md

 Without that you can't switch freely from case sensitive to insensitive.
 * ```locale``` Locale used for case conversions.
 Must match the locale used in the lowercase filter of the index.
 Defaults to ```Locale.ROOT```.
+* ```max_determinized_states``` Limits the complexity explosion that comes from compiling Lucene Regular Expressions into DFAs.
+It defaults to 20,000 states.
+Increasing it allows more complex regexes to take the memory and time that they need to compile.
+The default allows for reasonably complex regexes.

 Also supports the standard Elasticsearch filter options:
 * ```_cache```